August 15, 2013 § 5 Comments

 As we walked out of the plane, Regina told me “Next time, keep a watch on him.”
 Which made me think, in what universe was I able to keep a watch on someone like him?
 But then again, maybe he wasn’t what I thought he was, and Regina knew better.
 I decided to stick with her instincts for the moment, and put my prejudice aside.

-Two and two cars were waiting on the runway.
+Two people and two cars were waiting on the runway.

 “Inside.”
 Regina said as we left.
-The two people walked inside but I saw everyone walk out safely out of the airplane just before we climbed inside the car.
+The two people walked inside the plane but I saw everyone walk out safely out of the airplane just before we climbed inside the car.

 “Good thing I was in the neighborhood.”
 A familiar voice said as soon as we climbed inside the car.